k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/angular-ui-component-install-and-deploy.md

 cp -a /opt/git/aws-jmeter-test-engine/UI/master-script-form/dist/master-script-form/. /var/www/html/
 ```

-Now the ICAP Server Testing page should be accessible from the server's IP address.
+Now the UI should be accessible via the virtual machine's IP (i.e. http://virtual-macine-ip)

 ## Setting Up Backend Server as a Service